 Alpha factor adjustments to the discount rate are made to consider unit specific factors such as the size, liquidity, and market (in addition to other factors) in order to reflect a pre-tax discount rate.

-A rise in the unit's pre-tax discount rate to 13.9% (i.e., +2%) would not result in impairment, given the existing headroom.
+A raise in the unit's pre-tax discount rate to 20.90% (i.e., +2%) would result in an impairment of approximately Euros 1 million.

 • Growth rates used to extrapolate cash flows beyond the forecast period: